Analysing Urban Neworks

 Introduction

-Networks are ubiqutous in a urban systems.
+Networks are ubiquitous in a urban systems.
 The more obvious ones are street, rail and utility networks that undergird the city.
 However, as planners we also focus on less obvious networks; e.g. social networks of people that allow for community formation, the transactional activity of firms that allow us to identify clusters of firms or industries, the mismatch between job seekers and job locations to better plan for social and physical infrastructure and information flow through organisational linkages during a disaster management process.
 These are but a few examples of network analysis in the urban domain.
 The problem definition frames the analytical tools used in the process.

 Acquire Data